kiminh/qlib/docs/index.rst

 ============================================================
-QLib Documentation
+``Qlib`` Documentation
 ============================================================

-Qlib is an AI-oriented quantitative investment platform, which aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.
+``Qlib`` is an AI-oriented quantitative investment platform, which aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.

 .. _user_guide: